maximkiesel1/model_engineering_online_payment_service/README.md

 - `max_depth`: 8
 - `criterion`: 'gini'

-This indicates that higher parameters of 'n_estimators' and 'max_deth' could be used to improve the model performance, but this is not done because the calculation time on the local PC would be too high.
+This indicates that higher parameters of `n_estimators` and `max_deth` could be used to improve the model performance, but this is not done because the calculation time on the local PC would be too high.

 With the optimized parameters, the F1 score improves to `0.7675`.